 C additionally was classified as a casual rather than regular employee by R and paid "under the table".
 He requested a change to regular status but this was denied because of his illness. had covered by R's employee benefits plan s.
 13 Physical Disability Datt v.
 McDonald's Restaurants (No.3), 2007 BCHRT 324 C, a 23 year employee, suffered from eczema on her hands.
 R had policy requiring "frequent" hand washing which exacerbated C's condition.
 R claimed that this precluded C form returning to work.
 C alleged R failed to accommodate with respect to establishing what "frequent" meant, and failed to consider other jobs or training her for management.
 I2D: \$25,000 LW: \$23,078.09 Lost profit sharing: \$1,822.73 Expenses: \$400 for medical and dental expense; \$225 for lost wages to attend the hearing.
 Pre-judgment interest on LW and expenses; post-judgement interest on all awards. s.
 13 Physical Disability Millar v.
 Sterling Fence, 2007 BCHRT 249 C was on medical leave and receiving WCB benefits for 5 weeks when he was terminated.
 Rs believed they could terminate an employee who was unable to work due to injury.
 I2D: \$2,000 s.
 13 Physical Disability Chong v.
 Violetta Industries and Sommerville (No. 2), 2007 BCHRT 163 Employer denied C specific shift requests to ameliorate the effects of his MS. C quit because of the stress of being denied request, which exacerbated his MS. I2D: \$7,500 LW: \$11,480 s.
 13 Physical Disability Mikolas v.
-Travelodge Hotel and others, 2007 BCHRT C established that her disability was a factor in the withdrawal of a I2D: \$2,000

-135 position previously offered to her.
+Travelodge Hotel and others, 2007 BCHRT 135 C established that her disability was a factor in the withdrawal of a position previously offered to her.
 C was terminated because of a telephone conversation she had with a manager of R in which she criticized him, but did so because of injury related factors.
-This meant No LW as C did not seek an award her disability was indirectly a factor in her termination. s.
+This meant her disability was indirectly a factor in her termination.
+I2D: \$2,000 No LW as C did not seek an award s.
+13 Physical Disability; Mental Disability; Religion Emerick v.
+Sooke Esso and Wattie, 2007 BCHRT 79 R discriminated against C by not allowing him to use the till to the level of his ability, by not offering him the opportunity to see if he could learn to use the espresso machine, by requiring a guarantee that she would bear no responsibility should he have a seizure at work, by dismissing him on September 6 and October 15 because of seizures he had in the workplace, and by making derogatory comments to him based on her religious beliefs.
+I2D: \$2,000 LW: \$600 s.
 13 Physical Disability Matuszewski v.
 B.C.
 (Ministry of Competition, Science and Enterprise) (No. 2), 2007 BCHRT 30 Judicial Review - HMTQ v.
 Matuszewski, 2008 BCSC 915 - BCHRT decision on remedies remitted for reconsideration.
 As an injured worker on Long Term Disability Benefits, C did not accrue seniority, while active employees, employees on the Liquor Distribution Board's Short Term Illness and Injury Plan, and employees on Workers Compensation benefits did.
 I2D: \$2,500 LW: unspecified quantum for wages lost to attend the hearing (see Judicial Review note) s.
 13 Physical Disability Ingenthron v.
-Overwaitea Food Group and Van Pelt (No. 2), 2006 BCHRT 556 C suffered from a back injury.
-Rs failed to allow him to transfer work locations as allowed by his seniority.
-R argued it would constitute undue hardship to allow him to transfer, but did not obtain updated medical information or an occupational assessment of the store C proposed he could relocate to.
-The cost of this review would not have been undue hardship.
-No I2D awarded.
-Order that R transfer C to new work location and pursue accommodations. s.
-13 Physical Disability Ehret v.
-Shandro Investments (No. 2), 2006 BCHRT 486 C suffered a hand injury at work.
-R gave C tasks she could not perform due to her disability.
-Tribunal found that C was constructively dismissed when she left the work site due to extreme pressure from R. I2D: \$7,500 LW: \$6,780 s.
-13 Physical Wiens v.
-West C had to take frequent bathroom I2D: \$1,700
+Overwaitea Food Group and Van Pelt C suffered from a back injury.
+Rs failed to allow him to transfer work No I2D awarded.